HiramSanchez/paams-d-user-manageData/README.md

 - **DELETE - /api/user/drop/data**
   `user-drop-data`: Permanently deletes user records from the database.

+- **GET - /api/user/check/access**
+  `log-in-verify`: Verifies credentials to log in and returns userId.

 ## **API Documentation**
 This project includes API documentation using swagger.
 Access the documentation by running it and navigating to: